 SAMs as business strategists

-The contemporary digitally-driven organisation is heavily reliant on its software assets.
+The contemporary digitally-driven organization is heavily reliant on its software assets.
 Unsurprisingly, the SAM is expected to help optimize license deployments to help meet the strategic goals of other business units.

 The shift towards cloud computing requires a change of mindset at every level of the business.
 We’ve already mentioned the financial implications of changing licensing models, but the methods for auditing use and recording entitlements will also need to evolve, further complicating the job of the SAM.
 They will need to play an active role in shaping cloud strategy if your business intends to contain its costs and avoid wasting the gains realized from hosted IT platforms.